adityapt/adityapt/README.md

 ## 💡 Philosophy

-> "Build tools that are both theoretically rigorous and practically useful.
-Open source is the bridge between academic research and real-world impact."
+> "Build AI systems that are both theoretically rigorous and practically useful.
+Combine deep learning with causal inference to create tools that explain *why*, not just *what*."

 I believe in:
+- 🤖 **AI for Good**: Building LLM systems that augment human decision-making
 - 📖 **Open Science**: Making research accessible and reproducible
 - 🔧 **Production Quality**: Code that works reliably in real-world settings
 - 📚 **Documentation**: Clear guides that help others learn and contribute